 The Three-toed Woodpecker (Picoides tridactylus) is a characteristic species of subalpine spruce forests.
 It is about the size of a blackbird and has a black and white patterned plumage and the Wings are uniformly dark coloured.
 The Head plate of the males shines bright yellowwhile, on the other hand, the Females have a silver-grey crest has.

-A distinctive feature of this woodpecker species is the presence of only three toes, with two pointing forward and one pointing backward.
+A special feature of this woodpecker species is the presence of only three toes, two pointing forward and one pointing backwards.

-As habitat the woodpecker claims subalpine coniferous and mixed forests with old trees and dead wood.
-The Three-toed Woodpecker feeds on larvae and pupae of beetles, especially those of the bark beetle.
+As a habitat, the woodpecker claims subalpine coniferous and mixed forests with old trees and dead wood.
+The three-toed woodpecker feeds on Larvae and pupae of beetles, especially those of the bark beetle.
 In order for the Three-toed Woodpecker to find enough food, there must be many dying, diseased and dead trees in its territory.
-A study in the Swiss Alps showed that a threshold of about 20 m³ (equivalent to a filling volume of 3 children's swimming pools with a diameter of 3.6 m) of standing deadwood per ha (equivalent to about 1.4 soccer fields) must be reached for this species to ensure its survival (Bütler and Schlaepfer 2004).
+A study in the Swiss Alpine region showed that a threshold of about 20 m³ (equivalent to a filling volume of 3 children's swimming pools with a diameter of 3.6 m) of standing deadwood per ha (equivalent to about 1.4 football fields) must be reached for this species to ensure its survival (Bütler and Schlaepfer 2004).

-To get its food, the Three-toed Woodpecker removes pieces of bark with its beak.
-It often works on middle and lower trunk sections, rotting snags, or fallen wood lying on the ground.
-From spring to September, the Three-toed Woodpecker "rings" spruce logs.
-This means that he hacks rows of holes in their bark with his beak in order to reach the tree sap.
+To get its food, the three-toed woodpecker removes pieces of bark with its beak.
+It often works on middle and lower trunk sections, rotting tree stumps or fallen wood lying on the ground.
+From spring to September, the Three-toed Woodpecker "rings" spruce trunks.
+This means that it hacks rows of holes in the bark with its beak to get at the tree sap.